Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: implementation

 \section{\ggiw implementation}

 In this section, an implementation of the \pmbm filter is presented.
 There are several single extended target models available in the literature, see \cite{GranstromBR:2017} for an overview.
 Here we have chosen the random matrix model \cite{Koch:2008,FeldmannFK:2011}, in which the target shape is approximated by an ellipse.
-The random matrix model is relatively simple to use, yet flexible enough to be applicable to data from radar, lidar, and camera.
-Furthermore, it has been used in many other multiple extended target tracking filters, making comparison easy.
+The random matrix model is relatively simple to use, yet flexible enough to be applicable to data from radar \cite{GranstromNBLS:2014,GranstromNBLS:2015_TGARS}, lidar \cite{GranstromO:2012a,WienekeK:2012,GranstromRFS:2017,GranstromSRXF:2018}, and camera \cite{DaveyWV:2013}.
+With the random matrix model, it is possible to handle noisy non-linear measurement models, e.g., noisy polar measurements \cite{VivoneBGW:2016,VivoneBGNC:2015_ConvMeas,VivoneBGNC:2017,SchusterRW:2015}; in these cases the data is pre-processed with a polar-to-Cartesian transformation.
+Furthermore, the random matrix model has been used in many other multiple extended target tracking filters, making comparison easy.
 A comprehensive discussion of the random matrix model is given in \cite[Sec.
 3]{GranstromBR:2017}